 However, they do not provide enough power to suffice the primary propulsion needs of large vessels.
 Methods that use the wind to provide energy to drive ships include a variety of techniques.
 Typically, these embrace Flettner rotors, kites or spinnakers, soft sails, wing sails, and wind turbines.
 Moreover, partial propulsion benefits and dual fuel hybrid methods can be implemented through wind-based methods.
 Solar power can also be utilized as an auxiliary power source using photovoltaic cells to generate enough electricity for propelling vessels.

-Asia Pacific accounted for the majority of the overall marine propulsion engines market revenue share in 2013.
+The Asia Pacific accounted for the majority of the overall marine propulsion engine market revenue share in 2013.
 Asia Pacific’s diesel propulsion production has experienced a high growth rate over the last five years which is projected to continue over the forecast period.
 Diesel propelled machinery has developed into a principal means of marine propulsion engines.
 Diesel engine technology is a reliable and well-understood form of primary propulsion as well as auxiliary power generation.
 North America has experienced a low market share on account of the stringent emission norms and limitations of renewable energy sources for primary propulsion.

-The marine propulsion engines market is characterized by mergers and acquisition activities to gain a competitive advantage.
+The marine propulsion engine market is characterized by mergers and acquisition activities to gain a competitive advantage.
 For instance, In July 2013, Caterpillar announced to acquire Berg Propulsion, significantly expanding customer options for advanced marine power solutions.
 In July 2013, LUKOIL Group-owned LLK-International acquired OMV Refining & Marketing GmbH subsidiary’s a lubricants business, including OMV blending plant in Austria with 35 kilo-tons per annum capacity as well as sales and distribution organizations in Central and Western Europe.